ibm-cloud-docs/sap/sap-offerings-hana-iaas-intel-bm-vpc.md

 ## Understanding Bare Metal Server profile names
 {: #hana-iaas-intel-bm-vpc-names}

-With {{site.data.keyword.cloud_notm}} Bare Metal Servers for VPC, the profile families that are certified for SAP are: *Balanced*, *Memory optimized*, and *Compute optimized*.
+With {{site.data.keyword.cloud_notm}} Bare Metal Servers for VPC, the profile families that are certified for SAP are: *Balanced* and *Memory optimized*.
 - *Balanced* family profiles - provide a good mix of performance and scalability for more common workloads.
-- *Compute optimized* family profiles - provide more compute power, and they have more cores with less memory.
 - *Memory optimized* family profiles - provide advantages for memory intensive workloads, such as intensive database applications and in-memory analytics, and are especially designed for SAP HANA workloads.

 For more information, see [Bare metal server profiles](/docs/vpc?topic=vpc-bare-metal-servers-profile).